DHTMLX/gantt-docs/data/api/gantt_exporttopdf.md

 Multi-page export
 -------------------

+Please note that the export module doesn't have technical possibilities to do the following:

+- control the cutoff position (so the tasks may be sliced in the middle between the pages)
+- show scales on each page without overlaying tasks
+- show the header and the footer on each page without overlaying the task rows

+So to complete the above described tasks you need to apply custom solutions.
+Some of them are provided below.

 ### Exporting data automatically in one file

 For multi-page export in one file, you can either use the online export service (with [time limitations](#timerestrictions)) or